1976 California State University, Fullerton massacre: Perpetrator

 Allaway was found guilty of six counts of first degree murder and one count of second degree murder.
 A second phase of the trial determined that he was not sane.
 Five different mental health professionals diagnosed him with paranoid schizophrenia.
 He presented a history of mental illness, as he had tried to commit suicide and had been hospitalized and treated with electroconvulsive therapy in the past.
 He was committed to the California state mental hospital system, beginning at Atascadero State Hospital.
 He was then transferred and held at Patton State Hospital in San Bernardino.
-In 2016, he was transferred to the less secure Napa State Hospital.
+In 2016, the 77-year-old was transferred to the less secure Napa State Hospital.
 The families of Allaway's victims protested his transfer.

 He was found to have injured a co-worker at a Michigan plant.
 A short time before the shooting rampage, he had threatened his wife with a knife and raped her.
 Allaway's apparent motive was that he had delusions that pornographers were forcing his wife to appear in movies.
 The couple had separated over Memorial Day Weekend 1976 after a blow-up.
 His wife had filed for divorce shortly before Allaway attacked co-workers at the university.

 The defense alleged that library staff members screened commercial pornographic movies before library opening hours and in break rooms, but Allaway's wife was not in them.